drumfeet/weavedb/docs/docs/permissions/schemas.md

 In this example, we consider `bookmarks` as the name of our collection.

-Set a schema to a collection
+Set a schema to a collection:

 ```js
 const schema = {